fe1inae/grimoire/src/wiki/langs/index.md

 - (drews language, which is not ~~easily found~~ public :p) for its at least attempt at modernizing c while keeping it minimal and lightweight
+- odin for its hefty but not out of scope stdlib.